Alimardan bey Topchubashov: Biography

 During this time Iran invited him to head one of the departments of the Iranian Ministry of Justice and reform its judiciary system, but Topchubashov rejected this offer and remained in Russian Empire to continue his struggle for the emancipation of the Muslim population.

+After the February Revolution of 1917, there was an increase in social and political activity among the populations in the regions formerly part of Imperial Russia.
+An event during this period was the Caucasus Muslims Congress, which occurred in Baku from April 15 to 20, 1917.
+Topchubashov served as the chair of the congress.
+In his opening address, he remarked: "Today's congress of the Caucasus Muslims is the first national congress in the past hundred years where the free voice of the Caucasus Muslims will be heard.
+This congress must restore the former historical grandeur of the Caucasus."
 After the Azerbaijan Democratic Republic was proclaimed on 28 May 1918, Topchubashov became its ambassador to Armenia, Georgia and the Ottoman Empire, and was sent to Istanbul.
 Then he was made minister of foreign affairs at the second cabinet and was elected the head of the Parliament in absentia on 7 December 1918, thus becoming second head of state of Azerbaijan Democratic Republic, after Mammed Amin Rasulzade.
 Agreeing to head the Azerbaijani Delegation at Versailles Conference, he left Istanbul for Paris.

 At the conference, he managed to meet US President Woodrow Wilson and achieved the de facto recognition of the Azerbaijan Democratic Republic in January 1920.
 But after the Bolshevik takeover of ADR he could not return and stayed in Paris, where he died on 8 November 1934.
-He is buried in the communal cemetery of Saint-Cloud (near Paris), with his wife who died in 1947, and two other people who bear his name.
+He is buried in the communal cemetery of Saint-Cloud (near Paris), with his wife, Peri Topchubashova, who died in 1947, and two other people who bear his name.

 Topchubashov never gave up his job even when he was in France.
 He published books, brochures, and journals in an attempt to introduce and represent Azerbaijan to foreigners.